At a glance

 Training for the role

-Then it’s off to the Royal School of Military Engineering in Minley, Surrey, for nine weeks.
+Then it’s off to the Royal School of Military Engineering in Minley, Surrey, for 12 weeks.
 Here, you learn military engineering skills, such as knots and lashings, demolition, mine warfare and bridge building.
 Next stop is the Defence School of Transport in Leconfield for your C+E (LGV) licence.
 Finally, you go to the Royal School of Military Survey in Hermitage in Berkshire.
 Over 42 weeks, you learn about GIS, geographic data, satellite imagery and terrain analysis.

 Qualifications you could get after training